Critical Accounting Estimates and Judgments

 The Group has certain financial assets and liabilities which are measured at fair value.
 Where fair value has not been able to be determined based on quoted price, a valuation model has been used.
 The inputs to these models are observable, where possible, however these techniques involve significant estimates and therefore fair value of the instruments could be affected by changes in these assumptions and inputs.

-In accordance with IAS 36 Impairment of Assets, the Group is required to estimate the recoverable amount of indefinite-lived brand assets at each reporting period.
+In accordance with IAS 36 Impairment of Assets, the Group is required to estimate the recoverable amount of non-financial assets at each reporting period.

 Impairment testing is an area involving management judgement, requiring assessment as to whether the carrying value of assets can be supported by their value in use or fair value less cost to sell.